1999 Iowa Hawkeyes football team

-The 1999 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 1999 NCAA Division I-A football season.
-Led by first-year head coach Kirk Ferentz, the Hawkeyes compiled an overall record of 1–10 with a mark of 0–8 in conference play, placing last out of 11 teams in the Big Ten.
-The team played home games at Kinnick Stadium in Iowa City, Iowa.
+The 1999 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1999 NCAA Division I-A football season.
+In their first year under head coach Kirk Ferentz, the Hawkeyes compiled a 1–10 record (0–8 in conference games), finished in last place in the Big Ten, and were outscored by a total of 347 to 162.
+Ferentz was hired in December 1998 to replace Hayden Fry, who retired after two decades as head coach.

+The team's statistical leaders included Scott Mullen (1,415 passing yards), Ladell Betts (857 rushing yards), and Kevin Kasper (60 receptions for 664 yards).
+Betts was selected as the team's most valuable player.

-Ferentz replaced Hayden Fry, who retired after the 1998 season.
-The Hawkeyes played their home games at Kinnick Stadium in Iowa City, Iowa.
+The team played its home games at Kinnick Stadium in Iowa City, Iowa.